The Minority Cannabis Business Association (MCBA) released a report focusing on cannabis Social Equity across the state markets.

-The New Jersey Cannabis Regulatory Commission (CRC) seems aware of some of these issues, which is why those with cannabis convictions are going to be prioritized in licensing.
-In addition, the conditional license was created allowing people to apply for a license without a location first, being a minority creates prioritization.
+The New Jersey Cannabis Regulatory Commission (CRC) seems aware of some of these issues.
+That is why those with cannabis convictions are going to be prioritized in licensing.
+In addition, the conditional license was created.
+It allows people to apply for a license without a location first.
+Also being a minority creates prioritization.
 However, towns might require a location first.

-While there is only one cap on large-scale growers that expires next year, the majority of New Jersey towns refusing to allow cannabis companies in their borders has created a de facto cap.
+There is only one cap on large-scale growers that expires next year in New Jersey.
+But the majority of New Jersey towns refusing to allow cannabis companies created a de facto cap.

-NJCRC Chair Diana Houenou said they are working on a solution for access to capital, which is the biggest issues cannabis entrepreneurs face.
+NJCRC Chair Diana Houenou said they are working on a solution for access to capital.
+That is the biggest issue cannabis entrepreneurs face.

 The MCBA’s social equity report in its New Jersey section notes that taxes from sales of adult-use cannabis are supposed to be used towards this end in the legalization implementation law.

 The report also notes the power of towns to limit cannabis markets, which is a significant issue not only in California but New Jersey as well.
 Democratic-leaning cities and suburbs have been more receptive in general to allowing cannabis within their limits.

 “For years, policymakers have been haphazardly throwing social equity provisions against the wall to see what sticks, albeit with good intentions,” said David Abernathy, Principal-Arcview Consulting and MCBA Board Member.
 “With this seminal work, we can finally start to account for what’s worked and what hasn’t and use that knowledge to create more well-crafted and effective social equity provisions to make the shifts that are essential as we move forward.”